 Minneapolis’s Third Precinct, Derek Chauvin’s former precinct and where George Floyd was killed, encompasses one of the two areas of the city where much of Minneapolis’s non-white population is concentrated, the other being North Minneapolis where police killed Jamar Clark in 2015.
 These areas are also among the lowest income areas in the Twin Cities.

-Public/private partnerships with roots in the 1980s era of deregulation and defunding of public programs now form a tight-knit network of government agencies, non-profits, private developers, banks, and investors who depend on profits from the construction of low-income housing that lock segregated neighborhoods in a cycle of poverty.
-Minnesota is also the birthplace of charter schools, as the first state to permit charter schools in 1991.
+Public-private partnerships with roots in the 1980s era of deregulation and defunding of public programs now form a tight-knit network of government agencies, nonprofits, private developers, banks, and investors that depends on profits from the construction of low-income housing that lock segregated neighborhoods in a cycle of poverty.
+Minnesota is also the birthplace of charter schools as the first state to permit charter schools in 1991.

-Meanwhile, wealthy areas of the city, such as the Uptown area, have seen a major expansion in new market rate housing.
-These units are explicitly marketed as housing for affluent, single, recent college graduates to live in as they accumulate the capital to purchase a house further out in the suburbs while working at downtown Minneapolis firms like Target’s corporate HQ.
+Meanwhile, wealthy areas of the city, such as the Uptown area, have seen a major expansion in new market-rate housing.
+These units are explicitly marketed as housing for affluent, single, recent college graduates to live in as they accumulate the capital to purchase a house further out in the suburbs while working at downtown Minneapolis firms like Target’s corporate headquarters.
 This housing construction program has helped fuel the growth of bubbles of highly educated, predominately white residents.

 It may be more than just poetic justice, then, that a construction site for a new housing complex and a charter school office near the third precinct headquarters — all symbols of this brutalization — were among the properties set on fire in the past few nights.

 (To support the protestors in Minneapolis, please check out the Minnesota Freedom Fund.)